Switching-Reference Voltage Control for Distribution Systems with AI-Training Data Centers: Introduction

+Voltage control methods have been widely used to reduce voltage violations in power distribution systems.
+Mechanical devices such as tap-changing transformers can adjust voltage, but they are unsuitable for frequent adjustment due to equipment lifespan limitations~\cite{agalgaonkar2014distribution}.
+Inverter-based resources such as photovoltaic and battery storage inverters can instead update reactive power on sub-second timescales, and have emerged as valuable resources for fast voltage support.
+Building on this capability, voltage droop control and its variants are proposed to regulate reactive power proportionally with voltage deviations~\cite{zhu2015fast, bernstein2018network, ieee1547, cui2025leveraging}, with established guarantees on stability and performance.
+Many other methods have been proposed to optimize or learn the control response, including model predictive control with explicit forecasts~\cite{valverde2013mpc}, reinforcement learning with offline-trained policies~\cite{zhang2021drlvoltvar}, and online feedback optimization driven by real-time measurements~\cite{mao2026feedback}.

+Complementary to grid-side control, data center power smoothing methods have been explored using internal infrastructure such as workload-aware power capping~\cite{sakalkar2020data}, server-level power modulation~\cite{hou2020decentralized, chen2025voltage}, coordinated uninterruptible power supply (UPS) and cooling control~\cite{xie2025enhancing}, and accelerator utilization control~\cite{liang2026gpu}.
+However, existing approaches typically either overlook the underlying power dynamics of AI training workloads, or treat these power swings as unstructured disturbances.
+As a result, they may require unnecessarily high control effort while providing limited improvement in worst-case voltage deviations.

-A representative AI training power trace is shown in Fig.~\ref{fig:train_power}, characterized by rapid ramps and periodic fluctuations.
-This distinctive pattern arises from the distributed training of large AI models across multiple GPU racks: power demand increases substantially during computation in each training iteration and then drops sharply during communication.
-These abrupt load transitions constitute the dominant source of voltage deviations along the feeder.
-Since the most severe voltage violations arise during these abrupt transitions, existing regulation methods designed for smoothly varying loads may not respond sufficiently fast or deliver effective control actions to mitigate the worst violations.
-In addition, responding to repeated large power fluctuations may incur substantial control costs.
-In this work, we aim to answer the following question: \emph{How should we design a voltage control law to mitigate voltage deviations induced by AI training workloads, while avoiding excessive control effort?}
+The ineffectiveness of existing control laws is caused by the switching between distinct phases in the power consumption of AI training loads.
+As shown in Fig.~\ref{fig:train_power}, AI training workloads exhibit a two-phase pattern, alternating between a high-power compute phase and a low-power communication phase, with an abrupt transition between them.
+Since the most severe voltage violations arise during these abrupt transitions, existing regulation methods designed for smoothly varying loads may not respond sufficiently fast to mitigate the worst voltage violations.
+In addition, responding to large power swings incurs high control effort.
+In this work, we aim to answer the following question: